 Stayed tuned for independent research findings into the specifics of Residential Treatment at All Kinds of Therapy, as well.

-About the AuthorKatie Massey is the Research Director at Evoke Therapy Programs and has worked in a variety of settings for social science research over the last decade.
+About the AuthorKatie Massey is the Research Director at Evoke Therapy Programs (UT & OR) and has worked in a variety of settings for social science research over the last decade.
 She has a Masters in Social Work from University of Alabama, and a Masters in Public Health from the University of North Carolina.
 In addition to research, Katie has continued in clinical positions working with homeless youth, wilderness therapy, and women in crisis.
 Katie lives in Boulder, CO and begins her Ph.D. in Social Work at the University of Denver in September 2015.